 Her teaching style is inclusive and engaging, allowing students to immerse themselves in the learning process and engage in stimulating discussions, activities, and exercises.

-Yoga training and experience includes:
+Tina’s Yoga and Mindfulness/Meditation training and experience includes:

 Tina weaves eastern yoga philosophy into her psychotherapy practice to creates a well-rounded, holistic approach that encourages self-exploration.